-For most small- to medium-sized public organizations and for many larger public organizations, scope 1 GHG emissions are calculated on the basis of the purchased (or consumed) quantities of commercial fuels (such as natural gas, vehicle fuels, and heating oil) using published emission factors.
+For most organizations, scope 1 GHG emissions are calculated on the basis of the purchased (or consumed) quantities of commercial fuels (such as natural gas, vehicle fuels, and heating oil) using published emission factors.
 Much of the information required to complete the inventory may already be available in other data bases maintained by the agency.
+For example, U.S. federal agencies are required to measure and report annually their facility and vehicle fleet energy use to the Federal Energy Management Program to satisfy Energy Policy Act 2005 and EO 13423 requirements.
 Coordinating with the parties responsible for such data may simplify reporting and avoid unnecessary duplication of effort.
 However, some organizations may have difficulty gathering sufficiently disaggregated data to allow for inventory calculations at the appropriate level; in these cases, organizations must clearly identify limitations on data in the inventory report.

 Some public organizations (e.g., DoD and NASA) have unique industrial operations and operate their own power generation facilities.
 Organizations have to ensure that they develop appropriate emissions factors from these unique emission sources.
+Public organizations that undertake industrial-type work may be faced with a wider range of approaches and methods.
+They should seek guidance from the sector-specific guidelines or agency protocols and studies.

 Scope 2 GHG emissions are primarily calculated from metered electricity consumption and supplier-specific, local grid, or other published emission factors.
 Scope 3 GHG emissions are primarily calculated from activity data such as fuel use or passenger miles and published or third-party emission factors.
 In most cases, if source- or facility-specific emission factors are available, they are preferable to more generic or general emission factors.